Skip to content

 The trifecta model is a structural heuristic, not a guarantee:

 1. Leg removal is not always feasible.
-A research agent fetching live web content, holding API keys, and posting to external endpoints has all three legs by design.
-For unavoidable trifectas, add compensating controls — output scanning, rate-limiting, egress anomaly detection.
+A research agent that fetches live web content, holds API keys, and posts to external endpoints has all three legs by design.
+For unavoidable trifectas, add compensating controls such as output scanning, rate-limiting, and egress anomaly detection.

 2. Partial-leg states are underspecified.
 "Read-only egress" and "tokenized private data" sit between leg-present and leg-absent.
 Binary Yes/No columns produce false confidence when a leg is partially present.

 3. Leg removal migrates risk.
-Tokenizing PII shifts the attack to the token resolver; sandboxing egress shifts it to sandbox-escape.
-Each removal creates a new high-value target that must itself be hardened.
+Tokenizing PII shifts the attack to the token resolver, and sandboxing egress shifts it to sandbox-escape.
+Each removal creates a new high-value target that you must harden in turn.

 Feedback